Star Trek premiered on NBC a half-century ago today.

-After the final episode of the abruptly canceled Nightly Show this past Thursday, I stuck around to watch @Midnight.
-With the quadrennial carnivals that are the US Presidential campaign and the Summer Olympics providing no shortage of springboards for Twit-friendly humor, I’m assuming we have Chris Hardwick’s Saturday wedding and the program's attendant two-week hiatus to thank for the evening’s mundane Hashtag Wars category: #BirdTV.
-Personally, I enjoy having an evergreen topic to riff on given that updates to the blog will continue to be infrequent for some months, so here, minus a few (bird)brainstorms that I’d seen others beat me to when I took a quick scroll through the feed on Twitter, are…
+I stuck around to watch @Midnight.
+Since the Presidential campaign and the Summer Olympics provide no shortage of springboards for Twit-friendly topical humor, I’m assuming we have the program's two-week hiatus to thank for the evening’s mundane Hashtag Wars category: #BirdTV.
+Personally, I enjoy having an evergreen subject to riff on given that updates to the blog will remain infrequent for some months, so here, minus a few brainstorms that I’d seen others beat me to when I took a quick scroll through the feed on Twitter, are…

 21. Harpy Days